Apzyte-Gamer/IrisCTF-2023/A Harsh Reality of Passwords/README.md

 By looking at the hash, I figured it was a bcrypt hash and couldn't be decoded unless we actually knew the plaintext.
 This wasn't the case so I focused at the hint and figured I had to make a wordlist of what Iris found important.

-I went to [Iris's instagram page](https://www.instagram.com/irisstein_station) and looked at each of her posts and asking myself `what does Iris find important`.
+I went to [Iris's instagram page](https://www.instagram.com/irisstein_station) (got from `Personal Breach`) and looked at each of her posts and asking myself `what does Iris find important`.

 After several rounds of this, I got my wordlist: